wzul/iPay88-PHP-Basic-API/README.md

 1. Use **require_once** or **include_once** for iPay88.php file.
 ###Example: **require_once 'iPay88Callback.php';**

-2. Create new object and pass your merchant key
+2. Create new object and pass your merchant key in the object constructor
 ###Example: **$obj = new iPay88Callback('ABC');**

 3. For ResponseURL, call method as example below: